Knowledge Base: E-commerce Accounting and VAT Compliance

 /

 The standard VAT rate in Lithuania is 21%, applicable to most goods and services.
 This is the default rate unless other preferential conditions apply.
-However, Lithuania, like many other countries, has introduced reduced rates to support certain key sectors of the economy or to meet basic social needs.
+Lithuania has introduced reduced rates to support certain key sectors of the economy and to meet basic social needs.

 5% Rate